OrleansContrib/Orleankka/README.md

 ## Contributing

-Any bug-fix pull request goes without a saying.
-For new features or modifications, please first create an issue, so we can discuss it before any effort is made.
+Bug-fix pull requests are always welcome.
+For new features or modifications, please first create an issue, so we can discuss it before any effort is wasted.

 ## Community